#1 Rated Kruger National Park

 Safaris in the Kruger National Park are also great ways to experience the wonder and the beauty of the Park as guides can take guests to a variety of unique areas, provide helpful and interesting information, and they can enlighten and enrich the knowledge of the Guests.
 The guides are all well trained and they are living their passion, and that passion shines through with how well guests are treated on safaris.

-Safaris in the Kruger National Park are some of the best safari tours, anyone can take part, in South Africa.
+Kurt Safari is the No.1 Rated Kruger National Park Safari Company, we offer quality and affordable 3-4-5 Day packages and day safaris with Leading guides.
 The sheer size coupled with the breath-taking scenery and unbelievable amount of different animal species is very inviting.
 The Kruger is filled with amazing history and great stories that will entice and entertain people of any age and inclination.
 Safaris in the Kruger are so memorable that many guests never forget their first ever time, leaving lasting memories of adventure in one of the wildest and most diverse places in South Africa.

 With so many ways to explore and experience the Kruger National Park and the ease of applying for a safari, along with the friendliness and helpful ness of the guides, you can never go wrong with a Kruger Park Safari.